kadarakos/kadarakos.github.io/index.md

 I am a PhD student at [Tilburg Center for Cognition and Communication](https://www.tilburguniversity.edu/research/institutes-and-research-groups/ticc/).
 My project is in the area of Integrating Vision and Language under the supervision of [Afra Alishahi](http://ilk.uvt.nl/~aalishah/) and [Grzegorz Chrupala](http://grzegorz.chrupala.me/).
 The primary focus of my research is the joint learning of linguistic meaning and visual representations.
 In my research I use deep learning techniques from Computer Vision and NLP.
-My main interest at the moment is in improving vision and language processing through joint learning.
+I'm currently in Montreal at [Microsoft Maluuba](http://www.maluuba.com/).

 ## Recent Activities